hemanthkumar314/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 ## Overview
-A simple, interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
-This classic game features a clean, modern interface and allows two players to compete against each other.
+This Tic Tac Toe game is developed with HTML, CSS, and JavaScript.
+Designed for two players, it allows participants to enter their names and play.
+With its dark theme and stylish layout, the game offers a polished and enjoyable user experience, perfect for friendly competition.

-## Links
+## Link

+- [Demo Video](https://drive.google.com/drive/folders/1HPk469h3_FrsMJslPvaqFghPg6xc3Suy?usp=drive_link) – Watch a demonstration of the game.

 ## Key Features
 - **User-Friendly Interface**: Enjoy a simple and intuitive game board design.The grid layout is visually appealing, ensuring a smooth and engaging user experience.
 Whether you're playing on a desktop or mobile device, the interface adapts seamlessly for optimal play.